nelsonjchen/op-replay-clipper/README.md

 There may be alternative software that'll do it and I will take pull requests to add them to this README, but this is the best way I know how to do it and it is free.

-The 360 Forward Upon Wide rendering option scales input videos and renders the final result in a much higher 8K resolution to assist reframing with a high resolution forward video but the normal 360 option just glues the videos together.
+The 360 Forward Upon Wide rendering option scales input videos and renders the final result in a much higher 8K resolution to assist reframing with a high resolution forward video.
+The normal 360 option just glues the videos together.
 This option affects the rendering speed which you may want to consider.

 ## Credits